IBM/universal-connectors/docs/faqs_gi.md

     ls  -ltr
     cat logstash_stdout_stderr.log

-•	Enable GI reconciler, then delete the old connection and create a new connection.
-To enable reconciler: connect with CLI to your cluster and run as in example.
+•	Enable the Guardium Insights operator, then delete the old connection, and create a new connection.
+To enable the GI operator: connect via CLI to your cluster and run what appears in the following example.

 Example: